encryptio/slime/PRODUCTION.md

 Getting data from the proxy servers is relatively expensive, but getting metadata (file listings, HEAD requests, and matching If-None-Match GETs) is very cheap.

-If your expected load is cachable, you should run an http cache in front of the slime proxy servers (ensure that the cache you choose supports etags.)
-Note that etag based caching can be 100% precise with no incorrect/out-of-date results if configured properly.
+Enable the largest cache you can fit in memory using the cache-size setting to reduce the cost of repeated reads to the same values.
+Note that the cache is highly consistent; it will never return stale data.
+When choosing a value, keep the temporary memory you need for in-flight requests in mind; see above.

 Removing Drives in a Running Cluster
 ====================================